 Planning a road trip during a pandemic requires more planning and preparation than in normal times.
 Following these COVID-19 road trip safety tips can help reduce your chances of getting sick while traveling.

-And finally, once you arrive at your destination, all the same recommendations apply – physical distancing, mask wearing, and having good hand hygiene remain crucial.
+And finally, once you arrive at your destination, all the same recommendations apply – physical distancing, mask wearing in designated spaces, and having good hand hygiene remain crucial.

 Planned to stop at a certain rest stop but it’s packed or looks unclean?
 Have a backup plan so that you’re not forced to stop somewhere that seems unsafe.
 Remember that many places (like coffee shops) may have closed their restrooms, so it’s always good to have a second or third choice planned.